 It must also be demonstrably relevant to the concerns and needs of members of the library community, including the worlds of publication (print and non-print) and communication.

-It must, in the opinion of the judges (which is final), meet high standards of literary quality, accuracy, and responsibility.
-The principal focus of evaluation will, of course, be the writing, but other considerations may, in the opinion of the judges be relevant.
+It must meet high standards of literary quality, accuracy, and responsibility.
+While the primary focus of evaluation will be the work itself, the judges may find other considerations relevant.
 These may range from the use of particularly effective illustrations to recognition for the difficult nature of the background research or the subject itself, or for special courage or persistence displayed in writing and publishing the work.

 The work must have been published within the two-year period ending the December prior to the ALA Annual Conference at which it is granted.
-For example, the 2020 award will be granted to a work published in 2018 and 2019.
-This biennial award was given first at the 1986 Annual Conference in New York, for writing which appeared in print in the two years 1984 and 1985.
+For example, the 2022 award will be granted to an article or series of articles published in 2020 and 2021.
+Books published in 2021 and 2022 will be considered for the 2023 award.
+This award was given first at the 1986 Annual Conference in New York, for writing which appeared in print in the two years 1984 and 1985.